chromaui/chromatic-docs/branching-and-baselines.md

 As stated above, Chromatic maintains an individual baseline for each _story_, at each _viewport_, for each _commit_.
 That means as you make changes to your components, either by committing new code, merging other branches or otherwise, your baselines will follow your stories.

 The only way that baselines change is when you or someone in your team approves a change.
-Usually what this means is that the baselines are simply what you’d expect as you work through a feature.
+Usually what this means is that the baselines are what you’d expect as you work through a feature.

 However, sometimes the choice of baseline can be confusing.
 Let’s dig in a little further on how it works.